department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/veap.md

 template: 1-topic-landing
 ---

-Do you want to continue your education using part of your military pay to help cover the costs of school?
+You can continue your education by using part of your military pay to help cover the costs of school.
 Find out if you can take advantage of the Veterans' Educational Assistance Program (VEAP)—a $2-to-$1 government-match program for educational assistance.

 <div class="call-out" markdown="1">

 ### Can I get this benefit?
 You can get this benefit if you entered service for the first time between January 1, 1977, and June 30, 1985, and:
-  - You opened and contributed to your account before April 1, 1987, **and**
+  - You opened and put money into your contribution account before April 1, 1987, **and**
-  - You voluntarily contributed $25–$2700, **and**
+  - You put in $25–$2,700 on your own, **and**
-  - You completed your first period of service and were discharged or released from service under conditions other than dishonorable.
+  - You finished your first period of service and were discharged or released from service under conditions other than dishonorable.

 ### Who's covered?
 Veterans
 </div>

 ### What benefits can I get?
-Help paying tuition
+Money for tuition

 ------